fxbrartur/fxbrartur/README.md

 ### Hey y'all 👋

-Software Developer at DWM Software
+Software Engineer at DWM Software

-Systems Integration Consultant at Namirial S.p.A.

-TAM at Adjust GmbH

 🐍 Participating in some open-source Python projects
 <br>